 These were incorporated in Goal 16 of the Sustainable Development Goals and have been further elaborated as indicators.

 To support these goals, the Friends of Governance for Sustainable Development, an informal government group, was created in the autumn of 2011.
-The main objective of the Friends group is to create an informal space for governments to have discussions among themselves, backed up by expert papers when requested, on issues relating to good governance and the Institutional Framework for Sustainable Development (IFSD) in relation to the development and implementation of the Agenda 2030.
-It builds on a rich tradition of ˜Friends of Groups” in New York which serve as a useful informal space for governments to discuss ideas and papers relating to a particular topic.
+The main objective of the Friends group is to create an informal space for governments to have discussions among themselves, backed up by expert papers when requested, on issues relating to good governance and the Institutional Framework for Sustainable Development (IFSD) in relation to the development and implementation of the 2030 Agenda for Sustainable Development.
+It builds on a rich tradition of ˜Friends of Groups” in New York which serves as a useful informal space for governments to discuss ideas and papers relating to a particular topic.

-The Group is chaired by the governments of the Republic of Korea, Mexico and Romania.
-Over the last four years, it has hosted a series of workshops and published a book based the papers.
+The Group is chaired by the governments of Germany, Nigeria, the Republic of Korea, and Romania.
+Over the last four years, it hosts a series of workshops each year and publishes a book based on the papers.
 It is supported by ARTICLE 19, a UK charity, as the secretariat.